5 Things That Would Definitely Offend an INTP

 1. INTP hate emotional decisions

-INTP abide by the statement, ‘When emotions rule, reason suffers.’
-Whenever an INTP engages with the world, they see logic and sense.
+INTP abides by the statement, ‘When emotions rule, reason suffers.’
+Whenever an INTP engages with the world, they see logic and patterns.
 They join together every experience (Si) and intertwined aspect of the situation (Ne) to make a flow chart in their head (Ti).
 If the conclusion makes sense to them, they will agree to it.
 Else they would take a clear stand against it.
-An INTPs decision cannot be swayed by emotions but by logic alone.
-The most commonly used sentences by INTPs include “This doesn’t make sense” or “That’s a stupid argument.”

 You cannot emotionally manipulate an INTP.
 Like a hound dog, they can smell inconsistencies in a story from miles away.
 If you think you have successfully manipulated an INTP, it is simply because either INTP doesn’t care enough about it, or they want you to believe that you succeeded with your manipulation tactic because they want to maintain harmony in your relationship with them.
 Though you think they have made an emotional decision, rest assured there is a logic behind it.